nccurry/12tet/README.md

-# Musicomatic Music Theory Library
+# 12tet Music Theory Library

+A Typescript library for working with Modes, Chords, Keys, and other abstractions from the twelve-tone equal temperament music system.

 ## Mode